ClemExp/GKE-Traefik/README.md

 Traefik will be the ingress controller and we will monitor the cluster operations via Grafana & Prometheus.
 Full architecture will involve the use of the GCP load balancers, firewalls, SQL DBaaS etc.

 This project details the steps from project creation through to deployment.
-In each subfolder there are further README files to describe the specifics of the setup
+In each subfolder there are further README files to describe the specifics of the setup..

 ## Table of Contents